 The Department for Education ["DfE"] has recently introduced a new chart of accounts for academies, an electronic copy of which can be accessed from the link below.
 Developed in conjunction with representatives from the sector, and software providers, this new chart of accounts is to become the new standard within the sector.
-It is anticipated that in the future, adoption of the chart of accounts would allow the automated transfer of data from the accounting system to the Education and Skills Funding Agency ["EFSA"] for financial returns, with this scheduled to commence in the 2019-2020 financial year.
+It is anticipated that in the future, adoption of the chart of accounts would allow the automated transfer of data from the accounting system to the Education and Skills Funding Agency ["EFSA"] for financial returns.
 It is also expected that the implementation will allow for the provision of accurate financial benchmarking information, theoretically providing academies with greater assurance when comparing their finances with other similar academies.

-Lord Agnew, the Parliamentary Under Secretary of State for the School System comments as follows: "By having a standard chart of accounts, we create the essential building blocks for the new system as it provides a consistent way of recording financial data for all academy trusts.
+Lord Agnew, the former Parliamentary Under Secretary of State for the School System commented as follows: "By having a standard chart of accounts, we create the essential building blocks for the new system as it provides a consistent way of recording financial data for all academy trusts.
 This will allow us to reduce the burden on trusts through the electronic submission of financial data directly from finance systems and adding greater value to trusts by enabling us to create new financial efficiency tools as well as improve the timeliness and quality of the existing tools."